Did you know that your skin is your body’s largest organ?

 Stress has so many negative consequences when it comes to our health and it also impacts our skin.

-Skin mast cells are actually activated by stress and in turn produce stress hormones and inflammation which can lead to a vicious cycle of stress induced skin issues (17).
+Skin mast cells are actually activated by stress and in turn produce stress hormones and inflammation which can lead to a cycle of stress induced skin issues (17).

 Stress also directly impacts our gut health which as we know has a huge impact on the health and look of our skin (18).